adishap/nodepad/README.md

-# nodepad
+# NodePad
-my first NODE app
+my NodePad simply allows user to upload a file and view it.